argent0/haskell-ml-benchmark/result/main.md

 The GADT implementation is the best.
 Surprisingly, the STU is slightly worse than ST.

-Here are some summary statistics of the running times for each haskell implementation.
+Here are some summary statistics of the running times for each Haskell implementation.